 At Co-operators, we recognize and respect the importance of privacy.
 When you do business with us, we will ask you for your consent to collect, use and disclose your personal information.
-We will explain what personal information we need, what we will use and disclose it for, and who we will share it with.
-We will not share your personal information except with your consent or as required or permitted by law.
+We will explain the purpose for which we will collect, use and disclose your personal information, and we will not share your personal information except with your consent or as required or permitted by law.

-We limit access to your personal information to our employees and other authorized personnel who need to use it to perform their duties.
+Your personal information may be accessed by our employees and other authorized personnel who need to use it to perform their duties.
 This may include third-party service providers, including those that are located outside of Canada.
-To protect your personal information, we ensure that appropriate privacy and security requirements are included in our contracts with our third-party service providers, as well as review their compliance with those requirements.
+If your personal information was collected, used or disclosed within the province of Quebec, it may be communicated outside Quebec.
+To protect your personal information, we ensure that appropriate privacy and security requirements are included in our contracts with our third-party service providers.

 With your permission, we may tell you about products and services that may be of interest to you.
 You can tell us what information you want to receive from us, and you can change your preferences at any time.